documentationfor yFiles for HTML 3.0.0.1

 • All their relevant properties are readable and writable.

 • There must exist a mapping between the type and the fully qualified element name.
-When using a markup extension, both the markup extension type and the represented type must be mapped.
+When using a markup extension, only the markup extension type needs to be mapped.

-So you don’t need to worry about serializing them.
-The graph I/O mechanism is able to build Objects that follow the above mentioned rules via reflection automatically.
+Therefore, you typically don’t need to worry about serializing these types.
+The graph I/O mechanism can automatically construct objects that follow the rules above using reflection.

-Design your custom data with automatic serializability in mind.
+When designing your custom data, keep automatic serializability in mind.

 Map the Namespace of Your Custom Types

-Custom data consisting of structured types that is serialized by the default XML serialization support of yFiles for HTML must be given a custom XML namespace by means of a namespace mapping.
-The mapping for a type to an XML namespace and XML tag name is defined by registering a namespace mapping to GraphMLIOHandler.
+When serializing custom data consisting of structured types using yFiles for HTML’s default XML serialization, you must provide a custom XML namespace using a namespace mapping.
+The mapping, which associates a type with an XML namespace (and optionally an XML tag name), is defined by registering a namespace mapping with GraphMLIOHandler.

-The following example shows how to define an XML namespace mapping:
+The following example demonstrates how to define an XML namespace mapping:

 graphMLIOHandler.addXamlNamespaceMapping(